UoP-1A/StudentScheduler/docs/source/index.rst

 Overview
 --------

 The Module component of StudySync allows users to manage their academic modules and track their grades for each module.
 This system enforces limits on module and grade creation, calculates weighted averages, and provides robust validation to ensure data integrity.
-It is designed to help students organize their coursework and monitor their academic progress in a structured way.
+It is designed to help students organise their coursework and monitor their academic progress in a structured way.

 Usage
 --------